dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 /Users/dominiclizarraga/.rbenv/versions/3.4.2/lib/ruby/gems/3.4.0/gems/rspec-support-3.13.4/lib/rspec/support.rb:110:in 'block in <module:Support>': Got a 400: unknown query param `sort` (RSpec::Expectations::ExpectationNotMetError)
 ```

-When the matchers default failure message doesn't provide enough detail, a customer message maybe just what you need. you can save time by writing your own matches instead if you find yourself using the same message repeatedly
+When the matchers default failure message doesn't provide enough detail, a custom message maybe just what you need.
+You can save time by writing your own matches instead if you find yourself using the same message repeatedly.

-RSpec expectations vs traditional asserts
+<div style="text-align: center;">RSpec expectations vs traditional asserts</div>

 Assertions are simpler to explain than RSpec’s expectations—and simplicity is a good thing—but that doesn’t necessarily make one better than the other.